Who We Are

 She has most recently completed producing two award winning short films; “Past Due” for the AFI Directing Workshop for Women and “The Lull Breaker” for the Toronto International Film Festival Talent Lab.

 She is currently working on a feature length documentary about The IF Project that tells the story of the unlikely partnership of cop and convict as they work to together to break the cycle of incarceration.

 Prior to her work in Boulder, Melissa garnered over 15 years of social work experience with organizations that focus on assisting homeless youth.
 She provided individual case management and fostered outreach to youth living on the streets in Seattle and San Francisco.
-Melissa completed her undergraduate work at Antioch University and subsequently attained a Masters Degree in Social Work from the University of Washington.
+Melissa completed her undergraduate work at Antioch University and a Masters Degree in Social Work from the University of Washington.
 She received certification in Advanced Leadership from the Regional Institute for Health and Environmental Leadership.
-Her breadth of experience in non-profit management and social justice extends to her current role as Program Manager of The IF Project.
+Her breadth of experience in non-profit management and social justice extends to her current role as the Director of Programs at The IF Project.